ga4gh/va-spec/docs/source/introduction.rst

 **Specifiction Components**

-1. **Domain Analysis Model:** a conceptual framework for understanding the processes and participants involved in evidence-based knowledge generation
+1. **Domain Analysis Model:** a conceptual framework for understanding the processes and participants involved in evidence-based knowledge generation.

 2. **Core Information Model:** a domain-agnostic information model for structuring knowledge statements and their supporting evidence and provenance.
-   * Provides the foundation on which to build ‘Profiles’ that specialize the Core IM for specific statement types or data applications.

 3. **Profile Catalog:** A repository of sharable and extensible Profiles, including *Implementation Profiles* tailored for specific data systems, and *GA4GH Standard Profiles* for broader community use.

 4. **Reference Implementation:** a library of software and services that demonstrate the creation, validation, and exchange of standards compliant data.